Wackelzahn/RPI_VenusOS_Carrier/README.md

      ```
      tar -xvzf ./RpiVenusCarrier.tar.gz -C /data
      ```
-14)  Change the setup script permissions to make it executable:
+14)  Change permissions of some files:
-     ```  cd
+     ```
      chmod 755 /data/RpiVenusCarrier/RpiVenusCarrierSetup.sh
+     chmod 755 /data/RpiVenusCarrier/Files/RpiVenusCarrierFunctions.sh
+     chmod 755 /data/RpiVenusCarrier/Files/rc.local.sh
      ```
 15) Run the setup script
     ```
     /data/RpiVenusCarrier/RpiVenusCarrierSetup.sh
     ```
 16) After the completion of the script, RPI will reboot.
+You may check the log file `/etc/venus/RpiVenusCarrierLog.txt`
 17) Finish!
 20) You may check the functionality.
     Reconnect via ssh.
 Check with the command if both can0 and can1 are running.